Kazmirchuk/nats-tcl/JsAPI.md

 Sends "work in progress" ACK to NATS and resets the redelivery timer on the server
 ### js term *message*
 Sends "terminate" ACK to NATS.
 The message will not be redelivered.
-### js metadata *message*
-Returns a dict with metadata of the message that is extracted from the reply-to field.
-The dict has these fields:
-- stream
-- consumer
-- num_delivered
-- stream_seq
-- consumer_seq
-- timestamp (ms)
-- num_pending

-Note that when a message is received using `stream_msg_get`, this metadata is not available.
-Instead, you can get the stream sequence number and the timestamp using the `nats::msg` ensemble.
 ### js cancel_pull_request *reqID*
 Cancels the asynchronous pull request with the given `reqID`.
 ### js add_stream *stream* ?-option *value*?..